DIARY - Italy to March 31

 Bank of Italy releases December data on bank lending and domestic government bond holdings at Italy-based banks.

+Milan, Eurizon Capital SGR presents 2019 results with CEO Tommaso Corcos (1000 GMT).

-Board meetings on FY results: FinecoBank, Banca Ifis (preliminary FY results) followed by conference call (1630 GMT), Banca Mediolanum (0900 GMT) followed by conference call.
+Board meetings on FY results: FinecoBank, Banca Ifis (preliminary FY results) followed by conference call (1630 GMT), Banca Mediolanum (0900 GMT) followed by conference call (1530 GMT).

 Treasury sells 12-month BOT bills.
 Subscriptions close at 1000 GMT.